-Craftsy offers an impressive array of high-quality quilting classes (learn more here).
+Bluprint (formerly Craftsy) offers an impressive array of high-quality quilting classes (learn more here).
 Watch for them to go on sale.

-You’ll find many more money-saving tips in the following articles.
+These are just a few suggestions to get you started.
+There are many more money-saving tips in the following articles.
 It’s worth your time to look through them all.

 - “How to Quilt on a Budget” by Leslie from The Seasoned Homemaker.